denyred/LFAF_general/Report and screen/Report4.md

 ```
 ### Eliminate Inaccessible Symbols

-The `eliminateInaccessibleSymbols` part of the `eliminate_renaming` removes non-terminal symbols that are not reachable from the start symbol of the grammar.
-It starts with the start symbol and iteratively finds all non-terminal symbols reachable from it.
-Then, it removes any production rules containing non-reachable symbols.
+The 'eliminateInaccessibleSymbols' component within the 'eliminate_renaming' process focuses on removing non-terminal symbols that cannot be reached from the start symbol of the grammar.
+It begins by considering the start symbol as the initial point and iteratively identifies all non-terminal symbols that can be reached from it, traversing the grammar's production rules.

+By determining the set of reachable non-terminal symbols, the eliminateInaccessibleSymbols phase ensures that only symbols accessible from the start symbol are retained.
+Any production rules containing non-reachable symbols are subsequently removed from the grammar.

+This step is crucial as it helps streamline the grammar by discarding symbols that have no influence on the language generated by the grammar.
+By eliminating inaccessible symbols, the grammar becomes more focused and concise, making subsequent language-processing tasks more efficient.

+The process of eliminating inaccessible symbols enables a more accurate analysis of the grammar's structure and behavior, as only relevant symbols are considered.
+It simplifies the grammar and aids in the development of parsing algorithms and other language-processing techniques.
+By removing unreachable non-terminal symbols, we can effectively reduce the complexity of the grammar and improve the overall effectiveness of subsequent language-processing tasks.

 ```python
   # Step 4: Eliminate inaccessible symbols